miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 + Twelve props in museum and two in hospital.
 + Leaves and smoke outside of Grout's mansion.
 + Ten props in warrens and eleven in Ash sewers.
-+ Seven props at Fu Syndicate and one in temple.
++ Seven props in Fu Syndicate and one in temple.
 + Nine props on Dane and and seven in Last Round.
 + Five props in Luckee Star and three in Vesuvius.
 + Twenty props in King's Way and five in Hollywood.